Some of the challenges we face when producing landscapes is how we manage the representation or interpretation of...

 Nikon D810, 50mm f1.4 Nikkor, ISO 64, 1/10 second at f11, tripod, polariser

 19th May 2015

 In May of 2015 I was pleased and privileged to have the above image published in several papers, including The Guardian.
-Although I was actually in the car on my way to Exmoor to shoot the sunset, when I saw this scene appear before me, it was so compelling that I had to stop, walk into the field and set up my gear.
+Although at the time of the shot I was actually in the car on my way to Exmoor to shoot the sunset, when I saw this scene appear before me, it was so compelling that I had to stop, walk into the field and set up my gear.

 In addition to it being rule of thirds-y and golden ratio-ish with some well defined textural and colour contrasts, I think it was selected by a number of picture editors because it also manages to achieve success in the key areas I identified at the start of the post.

 With the 1/10 second exposure time, the barley has a slight blur to its heads as it was fluttering and wavering in the wind and this gives the suggestion of a breezy day by adding a hint of movement to the foreground and lower third.